Communities

 Basically give proper spec for your circuit.
 We can't tell whether it does what it's supposed top without knowing what it's supposed to do.

-JYelton‭ wrote 12 months ago
+JYelton‭ wrote over 1 year ago

 I added direct links to the datasheets.
 We can probably ignore the AD74413R, which is a DAC that's sourcing 4-20 mA for the control loop.
 The feedback loop is driven by 5V (left side of schematic 1) through the 200 Ω and out PREG_N where the pressure regulator sinks it.
 On the other side, IIN1_DP connects to the AD4111, which is an ADC.
 The goal is to copy the value of the current driving PREG_N and source the same amount of current to IIN1_DP.
 There is a microcontroller talking to both the DAC and ADC via SPI.
 I also added a block diagram if that helps.